Click for joy!

 Day 2: Diving in deeper

 4. Willingness to trust is about your willingness to depend on other people for your success.
-Thinking about the areas where you are most dependent on others, what are you depending on them to do?
+Thinking about the areas where you're most dependent on others, what are you depending on them to do?
 Why is that important to you?
 What would happen if they failed?
 What are the signs you're looking for that give you comfort?
 What are the signs you’re looking for that give you discomfort?

 5. When you see the signs that bring you comfort, how do you respond?
 Is this response a sign for them that you trust them? (see your answer to question 2)